22 N. 5th Street,

 The theater presented live performances on a stage 70 feet wide and 35 feet deep, large enough for full-scale productions of most of the popular plays and operas of the day.
 The seating capacity of the house on opening was 1,118 on three levels.

-Around 1920, when an organ was installed, the opera house was renovated and renamed the Liberty Theatre, presenting vaudeville and movies.
-A new Liberty Theatre opened a block south on Fifth Street in 1927.
-By 1948, the former opera house was operating as a movie theater called the Imperial Theatre.
+Around 1920, when an organ was installed, the Opera House was renovated and renamed the Liberty Theatre, presenting vaudeville and movies.
+A new Liberty Theatre opened a block south on Fifth Street in 1927, and the former Opera House/Liberty Theatre was operating as a movie theatre called the Imperial Theatre.
 At the time it closed, it was called the Variety Theatre.

 Just login to your account and subscribe to this theater